MariosMoraitis/JSON-to-XML---Converter/README.md

 Welcome to the **JSON to XML Converter**!
 This application is designed to provide a simple, intuitive interface for converitng JSON files to XML.
 Whether you're a developer or a non-technical user, this app is built with ease of use in mind.

 ## Standalone Version
-You can download the standalone executable for your platform from the releases page, and run it without installing Python.
+You can download the standalone executable for your platform from the [Release Page](https://github.com/MariosMoraitis/XML-Converter/releases/tag/version_1.0), and run it without installing Python.

 ## 💡 Usage
 Open the app and load your JSON file by clicking the "Browse" button.